lmarasa1/Activist-Community/README.md

 ## Features

-- Ability to create Member accounts
+- Ability to create a member accounts
-- Members can create new Causes
+- Members can create new petitions
-- Can electronically sign under Causes using a Member account
+- Can electronically sign any petition using a member's account
 - There is a special “Admin” account which can delete Causes
-- A list of names who have signed a Cause  visible to anyone
+- A list of names of those who have signed a petition is visible to anyone
-- A counter of how many people have signed a Cause visible to anyone
+- A counter of how many people have signed a petition visible to anyone
-- The website must be usable from an Internet-capable mobile phone
 - Ability to see signature counts and actual new signatures as they happen
-- Ability to share causes Facebook.
+- Ability to share causes on Facebook.